Build a Container¶

 This command allows you to set a different library.
 (The default library is “https://library.sylabs.io”)

 --notest option.
 For instance, maybe you are building a

-perhaps your local build resource does not have GPUs.
-You want to
+your local build resource does not have GPUs.
+You want to include a

 Singularity 3.0 introduces the ability to build a container on an external resource running a remote builder.
 (The default remote builder is located at “https://cloud.sylabs.io/builder”.)